Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Discussion

-The predictions on ambiguous labels (Section~\ref{sec:ambiguous}) suggest that the model implicitly learns aspects of data consistency through spatial coherence: when an anomalous signal appears on a single IPP while its neighbors remain quiet, the model assigns low event probability without explicit quality flags.
-In a denser graph this property could complement existing quality control by providing a continuous, learned assessment of data reliability alongside the forecast itself, particularly in the cases where zero-baseline cross-validation of the kind used in this study is not feasible.
+The predictions on ambiguous labels (Section~\ref{sec:ambiguous}) suggest that the model implicitly learns aspects of data consistency through spatial coherence.
+When an anomalous signal appears on a single IPP while its neighbors remain quiet, the model assigns low event probability without explicit quality flags.
+In a denser graph this property could complement existing quality control by providing a continuous, learned assessment of data reliability alongside the forecast itself.
+This remains to be tested in larger and more diverse networks.

-The proposed formulation is not tied to a specific choice of ionospheric observable.
-In the current implementation, ROTI is used as the primary input, but the graph construction and model architecture depend only on the LoS configuration and sampling schedule.
-As a result, other GNSS-derived quantities, such as scintillation indices (S4, $\sigma_\phi$), calibrated STEC, or VTEC, can be incorporated by redefining the node features without modifying the underlying framework.
-This reflects a separation between how observations are represented (through the dynamic graph) and what physical quantity is being predicted.
-The extent to which performance transfers across different observables depends on their statistical properties and noise characteristics, and requires further investigation.

-Finally, ephemeris conditioning as a concept is not specific to ionospheric applications.
-It relies on the availability of known future sampling locations, a property shared by several remote sensing systems such as satellite altimetry, SAR interferometry, and radio occultation.
-Whether this leads to similar gains depends on the characteristics of each domain but can be a promising way to enhance forecasting skill in other geophysical contexts where sampling density changes and the prediction target exhibits spatial relationships.
+Finally, ephemeris conditioning as a concept is not specific to ionospheric applications: it relies only on known future sampling locations, a property shared by satellite altimetry, SAR interferometry, and radio occultation.
+Whether the gains observed here transfer to those domains is an open question.